Board of Directors

 Megan Firestone

-Head of Special Collections and Archives at Southwestern University, Megan has a love of history, especially local and community history.
+Head of Distinctive Collections and Archives at Southwestern University, Megan has a love of history, especially local and community history.
 She looks forward to serving on the Preservation Georgetown Board to help preserve the heritage of Georgetown and develop ways to engage the public with the history of the community.